Goliaten/foxhole-server-public/README.md

 - [ ] make a hooking mod with ue4ss on EVERY function to find out which one is responsible for data de-/serialization
 - [ ] dig into the game to find where serialization and deserialization happens
 - [ ] mock server responses and launch the game with gbe emulator
-- [ ] replace IP in response 8 and see what happens
+- [x] replace IP in response 8 and see what happens
+  - Hmm, replacing the IP seems to lock the game in a `waiting in queue` cycle after pressing deploy button.
+- [ ] Perform deeper analysis, if we can mock the server behind IP in type 8 message

 # Setup
 [to the top](#table-of-contents)